 Under U.S. immigration laws, only certain immigrants are allowed to work, usually after they apply for a work permit called an Employment Authorization Document (or EAD).
-Some years ago, asylum applicants were allowed to get an EAD as soon as they'd submitted their application for asylum and work while their case was being considered -- but no longer.
+Some years ago, asylum applicants were allowed to get an EAD as soon as they'd submitted their application for asylum and work while their case was being considered, but no longer.

 Now, in order to be granted a work permit, you have to either

-In the past, applicants and their lawyers would find that sometimes the 150-day clock got stopped without them even knowing or hearing about it, perhaps even based on a government mistake -- and that it was very hard to get it started up again.
+Various problems with the 150-day clock process have been observed, too.
+In many cases, the clock got stopped without the applicant even knowing or hearing about it, perhaps based on a government mistake.
+Applicants then found it very hard to get the clock started up again.
 This led to a court settlement, which enabled a more open asylum-clock process.
-To learn more, see Nolo's legal update "Asylum Applicants Seeking Work Permits: New Settlement Terms."
+To learn more, see Nolo's legal update Asylum Applicants Seeking Work Permits: New Settlement Terms.

 If You're Allowed to Apply for a Work Permit

 The application process involves filling out USCIS Form I-765.
-For more detailed instructions on how to complete this form as an asylum applicant, see "How to Apply for a Work Permit as an Asylum Applicant."
+For more detailed instructions on how to complete this form as an asylum applicant, see How to Apply for a Work Permit as an Asylum Applicant.